smart-fun/XmlToJson/README.md

       "owner": "John Doe",
       "book":[
          {
-            "id":"007",
+            "id":7,
             "content":"James Bond"
          },
          {
-            "id":"000",
+            "id":0,
             "content":"Book for the dummies"
          }
       ]
    }
 }
 ```
-Here "007" and "000" are kept as String, and not converted to 7 and 0.
+Here "007" and "000" are converted to 7 and 0.

-Note that you can use forceStringForPath AND change the attribute or content name for the same path; the methods in the Builder can be combined.
-The path used in forceStringForPath is the path in the xml before eventually changing its name.
+Note that you can use forcexxxForPath methods AND change the attribute or content name for the same path; the methods in the Builder can be combined.
+The path used in forcexxxForPath methods is the path in the xml before eventually changing its name.

 ### Skip a Tag or an Attribute ###